Subscription Information

 Behind the Scenes

-Distributing a Release BundleThe distribution process includes these three steps:
+Distributing a Release BundleThe distribution process includes these steps:

 Start a distribution transaction: Query JFrog Mission Control for details on the distribution target nodes, and provide the target nodes (Artifactory Edge Nodes), with information about distributed files such as their checksum.